Shrinking target equidistribution of horocycles in cusps: Proof of Theorem

 Since $h + M \geq 0$, applying the above proof with $h$ replaced by $h +M$ yields the desired result for $h+M$.
 Applying the above proof with $h$ replaced by $M$ yields the desired result for $M$.
 Subtracting these two results yields the desired result for general $h$.

-The final case to consider is when $\alpha=0$ and $\beta=1$ (namely, the case of complete horocycles).
+The final case to consider is when $\alpha=0$ and $\beta=1$ (namely, the case of closed horocycles).
 This final case follows by applying Proposition~\ref{prop:MovingToFixed2} (with $m=0$) and Lemma~\ref{lemm:HoroDistTanBun}.
 This proves the desired result in all cases. \end{proof}